personal-files provides access to the specified files in the user’s home. This interface gives privileged access to the user’s data.

 This interface is typically used to provide read-only access to top-level hidden data directories within a user’s home directory in order to support importing data from existing applications where the snap is the clear owner of the target directory.

-For distribution via the Snap store, consumers of this interface will need make an approved snap declaration.
+For distribution via the Snap store, consumers of this interface require an approved snap declaration.
 For acceptance, you will need to make a descriptive interface reference, as used by

 snap connections|interfaces|connect|disconnect commands.